Tahmid2019/Doc_ML_Process/Classification_Problem.md

 Careful data preparation is essential for the success of a machine learning project, ensuring the dataset is well-structured, clean, and suitable for analysis and modeling.

-# Data Analysis Steps in Machine Learning
+# Data Analysis Steps in Classification Problems

 ## Overview
 Data analysis in machine learning involves exploring and modifying data to better understand its characteristics and prepare it for effective modeling.
 Two key components of this process are Exploratory Data Analysis (EDA) and Feature Selection/Engineering.